Let’s examine the art of effective communication, with a particular emphasis on why communication is important in so many aspects of our lives.

 3. Opens up career opportunities

 If you are not a good communicator, your career options are limited.
 In every career field for university graduates, communication skills are advantageous.
-In many professions, effective communication is essential.
+In most professions, effective verbal communication is essential and strong written communication skills may be needed as well.
 Some career examples where you must communicate well are teaching, healthcare and marketing.

 4. Sets job candidates apart